eriksjolund/podman-socket-activation/README.md

 $
 ```

-A good secrity practice is to run programs with as few privileges as possible.
+A good security practice is to run programs with as few privileges as possible.
 In case the program would get hacked, the intruder would only
 gain access to the privileges at hand.

 Note, if a network server needs to establish outgoing connections, remove the __--network=none__ option.